thaihangchung7/thaihangchung7.github.io/_notes/PositronAS.md

 # What and Why of Positrons?

 ## Introduction

-A non-destructive technique called Positron Annihilation Lifetime Spectroscopy (PALS or interchangably PAS) can provide information regarding a solid material:
+A non-destructive technique called Positron Annihilation Spectroscopy (PAS) can provide information regarding a solid material:

 + Variations in density
 + Defects